bubalda/programming_language_concepts_coursework/README.md

 - The project is designed with a modular structure, separating each stage of the pipeline
 - Type checking is performed before evaluation to prevent invalid programs from executing
 - Debug mode (`--debug` or `-d`) is useful for inspecting the internal pipeline at each stage
-- The REPL saves state between inputs — use `:env` to view saved variables and `:reset` to clear them
+- The REPL keeps state during the current session only.
+Use `:env` to view saved variables and `:reset` to clear them